DavidHenry-Dev/FormFriend/README.md

 - [ ] Limit likes/dislikes to one per user.
 Just like above, I also had this done client side but decided to scrap it and implement it server side soon.
 - [ ] Add ability to upload user photo for the user's profile
 - [ ] Better logo and some small design tweaks to make it prettier.
+- [ ] Add some kind of search/sorting for post ( For example, by bodypart category )
+- [ ] Maybe: Re-design with React!

 See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).